Sailor Moon (TV series): Production and broadcasting

 Naoko Takeuchi initially planned both the Sailor Moon manga and anime to only run for one season.
 Due to the season's popularity, Toei Animation asked Takeuchi to continue drawing her manga, but she initially struggled with developing another storyline to extend the series.
 At the suggestion of her editor, Fumio Osano, Takeuchi decided that the second season would focus on introducing Sailor Moon's daughter from the future.
 To give Takeuchi time to write the Black Moon story arc, the anime team developed a filler arc known as Makai (Lit.
-Hell) Tree arc.Sailor Moon is adapted from the 52 chapters of the series which was published in Nakayoshi from 1991–97.
-The first season is directed by Junichi Satō with Kazuko Tadano as a character designer.
+Hell) Tree arc.Sailor Moon is adapted from the 52 chapters of the series which was published in Nakayoshi from 1992 to 1997.
+The first season was directed by Junichi Satō with Kazuko Tadano as a character designer.
 For the second season, Sato directed the Makai Tree arc while Kunihiko Ikuhara directed the Black Moon arc.
-The third and fourth seasons are directed by Ikuhara with Ikuko Itoh taking the role of character designer starting from the third season.
-The fifth and final season was directed by Takuya Igarashi and Katsumi Tamegai is the next person to be the character designer.
-It premiered in Japan on TV Asahi on March 7, 1992, taking over the timeslot previously held by Goldfish Warning!, and ran for 200 episodes until its conclusion on February 8 five years later.
+The third and fourth seasons were directed by Ikuhara, with Ikuko Itoh taking the role of character designer starting from the third season.
+The fifth and final season was directed by Takuya Igarashi, with Katsumi Tamegai as the character designer.
+The series premiered in Japan on TV Asahi on March 7, 1992, taking over the timeslot previously held by Goldfish Warning!, and ran for 200 episodes until its conclusion on February 8, 1997.

 Because the manga was often published during the anime's production, the anime would only lag the manga by a month or two.
 As a result, "the anime follows the storyline of the manga fairly closely, although there are deviations."
-Takeuchi has stated that due to Toei's largely male production staff, she feels that the anime version has "a slight male perspective."Sailor Moon sparked a highly successful merchandising campaign of over 5,000 items which contributed to demand internationally and translation into numerous languages.
-Sailor Moon has since become one of the most famous anime properties in the world.
-Due to its resurgence of popularity in Japan, the series was rebroadcast on September 1, 2009.
-The series also began rebroadcasting in Italy in Autumn next year, receiving permission from Naoko Takeuchi, who released new artwork to promote its return.Pretty Soldier Sailor Moon consists of five separate seasons: Sailor Moon, Sailor Moon R, Sailor Moon S, Sailor Moon SuperS, and Sailor Moon Sailor Stars.
+Takeuchi has stated that due to Toei's largely male production staff, she feels that the anime version has "a slight male perspective."Pretty Soldier Sailor Moon consists of five separate seasons: Sailor Moon, Sailor Moon R, Sailor Moon S, Sailor Moon SuperS, and Sailor Moon Sailor Stars.
 The seasons each roughly correspond to one of the five major story arcs of the manga, following the same general storyline and including most of the same characters.
 Toei also developed five special animated shorts.
 The anime series was sold as 20 volumes in Japan.
 By the end of 1995, each volume had sold approximately 300,000 copies.